avakasner/avakasner/README.md

 ✉️  You can contact me at [kasnerava@gmail.com](mailto:kasnerava@gmail.com) 🧠  I'm learning SQL
 🤝  I'm open to collaborating on fun projects
-⚡  I am a fitness and nutrition enthusiast
+⚡  I am a fitness and nutrition enthusiast!

 ### Skills